MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultCookiesSetting
   #### Configure cookies

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Control whether websites can create cookies on the user's device.
 This policy is all or nothing - you can let all websites create cookies, or no websites create cookies.
 You can't use this policy to enable cookies from specific websites.

-Set the policy to 'SessionOnly' (4) to clear cookies when the session closes.
+Set the policy to 'SessionOnly' to clear cookies when the session closes.
 If Microsoft Edge is running in background mode, the session might not close when the last window is closed, meaning the cookies won't be cleared when the window closes.
 See [BackgroundModeEnabled](#backgroundmodeenabled) policy for information about configuring what happens when Microsoft Edge runs in background mode.

-If you don't configure this policy, the default 'AllowCookies' (1) is used, and users can change this setting in Microsoft Edge Settings.
+If you don't configure this policy, the default 'AllowCookies' is used, and users can change this setting in Microsoft Edge Settings.
 (If you don't want users to be able to change this setting, set the policy.)

+Policy options mapping:

-* 1 = Let all sites create cookies
+* AllowCookies (1) = Let all sites create cookies

-* 2 = Don't let any site create cookies
+* BlockCookies (2) = Don't let any site create cookies

-* 4 = Keep cookies for the duration of the session
+* SessionOnly (4) = Keep cookies for the duration of the session

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes